NFPA 70E/CSA Z462 – Workplace Standard for Electrical Safety

-Employees who may be exposed to electrical hazards must be specifically trained to understand the hazards associated with electrical energy as well as the safety-related work practices and procedures required to provide protection from them.
+Employees who may be exposed to electrical hazards must be specifically trained to understand the hazards associated with electrical energy, as well as the safety-related work practices and procedures required to provide protection from them.
 The level of training an employee receives determines the tasks he/she is qualified to perform.

-- Distinguishing energized from non-energized parts
+- Distinguishing energized from non-energized parts and determining the voltage

 - Understanding the relationship between the hazard and potential injury

-- Selecting appropriate personal protective equipment
+- Selecting appropriate personal protective equipment and tools

 - Specific work practices and procedures to be followed